 Born: July 25, 1923

 Born into a family of farmers in Denmark and grew up as such.
-Became interested, when she was just 20, in social work, teaching and writing.
+When she was just 20, she took interest in social work, teaching and writing.
 This has been her mission for the last 55 years.

 Back in Denmark in 1954, started writing about her experience of India and Gandhiji, his thoughts and his work.
 Wrote several books for her students and for the youth of her country.

 Love for India brought her to India at regular intervals.
 Stayed at the "Marjorie Sykes" Ashram at Kotagiri for a month.
 Went on a campaign of Bhoodan at the inspiration of Vinobaji.